 During the second half of Fiscal 2018, we recorded net charges of \$221.4 million within our income tax provision in connection with the TCJA, of which \$209.3 million related to the mandatory transition tax.
+Subsequently, during the second quarter of Fiscal 2019, we recorded a measurement period adjustment of \$4.7 million within our income tax provision, which reduced our effective tax rate by 220 basis points and 130 basis points during the three-month and six-month periods ended September 29, 2018, respectively.

-These charges were recorded on a provisional basis as permitted by SEC Staff Accounting Bulletin No. 118 ("SAB 118").
+These cumulative net charges were recorded on a provisional basis as permitted by SEC Staff Accounting Bulletin No. 118 ("SAB 118").
 The provisional amounts were based on our present interpretations of the TCJA and are subject to further refinement as additional information becomes available and further analyses are completed.
-No measurement period adjustments were recorded during the three months ended June 30, 2018.
+We expect to finalize our accounting for the enactment-related impacts of the TCJA during the third quarter of Fiscal 2019.